RajkumarAute/RajkumarAute/readme.md

 > ### ![](./image/devdigital.jpg) [DevDigital Vadodara](http://www.devdigital.com){:target="_blank"} ~ WFH
 | _Server Administrator | **DevOps, and AWS Cloud Architect**_ | May 2020 - Nov 2020.
-* ECS, EKS, k8s, and Docker used to build containerized infra and Terraform used to build AWS infra.
+* Kubernetes, EKS, ECS, and Docker used to build containerized infra and Terraform used to build AWS infra.
 * Built and automated the process using CI/CD, Git, and Jenkins.
 * Designed and built the AWS three-tier infra and services.
 * Addressed L3 production issues on AWS infra as well as L1 on Azure infrastructure.